Skip to main content

 alembic upgrade head

-Never Use "alembic stamp" as a Fix
+Never Use "alembic stamp head" as a Fix

 You may see advice to run alembic stamp head to "fix" version mismatches.
 This is dangerous.